iwillspeak/docket/docs/03-configuration.md

 ### Highlighting

-Code blocks are highlighted with [`highlight.js`](https://highlightjs.org).
+Code blocks are highlighted with [Syntect](https://crates.io/crates/syntect) or [`highlight.js`](https://highlightjs.org).
+Syntect is the default.
 By default the type of each block is inferred automatically.
 Fenced code blocks can be used to add a hint about the type of code:

     :::nohighlight
     ```py